Values

 Array

-values in JavaScript can hold elements with different types, but rust Vec<T>
+Because Array values in JavaScript can hold elements with different types, but Rust Vec<T>

-can only contains same type elements.
-So there two different way for array types.
+can only contain elements of the same type, there are two different ways to handle array types.

 #[napi]